ryhkml/ytingest/README.md

 > [!NOTE]
 >
-> 1. If ytingest cannot access the shared object file, set the `LD_LIBRARY_PATH` env temporarily or permanently by running the following command in the project directory:
+> 1. If ytingest with `-ltokencount` cannot access the shared object file, set the `LD_LIBRARY_PATH` env temporarily or permanently by running the following command in the project directory:
 >
 > ```sh
 > export LD_LIBRARY_PATH="$(pwd)/src/tiktoken-c/target/release:$LD_LIBRARY_PATH"